 Land ownership

-Ownership of all of the former residential red zones is gradually being transferred from the Crown to the Christchurch City Council.
+Ownership of all of the former residential red zones has now been transferred from the Crown to the Christchurch City Council.

 Types of transitional land uses